The myodural bridge and dural tension. A missing diagnosis of neurologic-like symptoms?

 What are we seeing in this image?
 The muscles of the neck and the upper cervical myodural bridge.

 The myodural bridge helps anchor the spinal cord during head and neck motions.
-When upper cervical instability is present, tension in the suboccipital muscles is transferred to the upper spinal cord and brainstem via the myodural bridge.
+When upper cervical instability is present, the tension in the suboccipital muscles is transferred to the upper spinal cord and brainstem via the myodural bridge.
 This can cause symptoms of sharp neck pain, headaches, autonomic storms, and a host of other symptoms.
 Autonomic storms have “distinctive characteristics include fever, tachycardia, hypertension, tachypnea, hyperhidrosis, and dystonic posturing.”(2)

 As the researchers noted above: “Head movements are complicated movements involving activities of many muscles.”
 In the image above we see the rectus capitis posterior major muscle and its connection from the C2 to the base of the skull at the occiput.
-It is one of the muscles that helps you nod and move your head.
+It is one of the muscles that help you nod and move your head.

 What are we seeing in this image?
 The rectus capitis posterior major muscle tugging on the myodural bridge

-In ligamentous upper cervical instability, spinal cord tension occurs with tightening of the spinal dura (the outer layer covering of the spinal cord) via the myodural bridges as the rectus capitis posterior major muscle attempts to pull the axis backwards.
+In ligamentous upper cervical instability, spinal cord tension occurs with tightening of the spinal dura (the outer layer covering of the spinal cord) via the myodural bridges as the rectus capitis posterior major muscle attempts to pull the axis backward.
 This tugging on the upper cervical spinal cord can cause severe sharp pain, headaches, autonomic storms, and a host of other symptoms.

 The controversy surrounding the myodural bridge and dural tension

 The controversy surrounding the myodural bridge is firstly an understanding of exactly what it is.
 There have been many ideas presented.
-A paper in The spine journal (3) offers this understanding:
+A paper in The Spine Journal (3) offers this understanding: